Posing as MLA's son, man extorts money from gurudwaras, temples

-Calling himself the son of Mulund MLA Sardar Tara Singh, he has allegedly been visiting several gurudwaras and temples in the state, asking for money and demanding VIP treatment; police are yet to register the case
+Calling himself the son of Mulund MLA Sardar Tara Singh, the culprit allegedly visited several gurudwaras and temples, asking for money and demanding VIP treatment; Mumbai police yet to register a case

 An Imposter , posing as the son of a city MLA, has been roaming around religious places in different parts of the state and extorting money from them.
 Despite the MLA having submitted a written complaint to the Bhandup police nearly a month ago, cops are yet to register a case.